JayGuri/DevHacks/README.md

 *   `USE_DP`: Toggle Differential Privacy.

 ## 🛡️ License
-This project is developed for DevHacks 2026.
+This project is developed for CSI-ACE DevHacks 2026.
 All rights reserved.